janaagaard75/janaagaard75.github.io/_posts/drafts/categorizing-code-comments.md

 ---
 layout: post
-title: "Categorizing Code Comments"
+title: "What, How and Why Code Comments"
 published: false
 ---

-# What, How and Why Comments

-> TL;DR: A comment that explain **what** some code does can almost always be removed with a simple refactor of the code.
-If it explains **how** a the code works, it might be better to rewrite the code.
-If the comment explains **why** a piece of code is written as it is, keep it.
+> TL;DR: A code comment that explain **what** some code does, can almost always be replaced by a simple refactor of the code.
+If a comment explains **how** the code works, make the comment redundant by rewriting the code.
+If a comment explains **why** a piece of code is written as it is, keep it.

 In the 90's, [Javadoc](https://en.wikipedia.org/wiki/Javadoc) popularized the idea of documenting every little piece of your code.
 In most cases that's way too many comments, and I guess that's why the current trend seems to be to not write any comments at all, sometimes citing Uncle Bob ["a comment is a failure to express yourself in code"](https://twitter.com/unclebobmartin/status/870311898545258497).
-But avoiding code comments is very different from not writing any comments at all, as he has also clarified himself.
-TODO: link to tweet.
+But avoiding code comments is very different from not writing any comments at all, [as he has also clarified himself](https://twitter.com/unclebobmartin/status/1317048589286330375).
 I believe that good comments are a crucial part of good code.

 So.
 Some comment are good and some are bad, but how do you tell the apart?
 Well, categorizing then into what-, how- or why-comments can help.

+Do not use these guidelines as rules, because there are far too many exceptions.

 ## TODO: Where To Put The Lines Below?